cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 When a test fails with the message "... all other numbers", it may be unclear what "other numbers" actually refers to.
 A more specific and informative message, such as "... numbers ending in 0, 4–9, or 11–13", would make the output easier to understand and act on.

-#### Sprint-3/3-mandatory-practice/implement/repeat.js
-How would the caller distinguish the result of the following two function calls?
-1. `repeat("Please enter positive number!", 1)`
-2. `repeat("", -1)`

-Both function calls return the same value.

 ---
 #### Sprint-3/3-mandatory-practice/implement/repeat.test.js